-As part of its commitment to innovation and quality, Benchmark Human Services regularly seeks advice and feedback from leading experts.
-Our Advisory Committee includes these leaders in human services.
+As part of our commitment to innovation and quality, Benchmark regularly seeks advice and feedback from industry experts.
+Our Advisory Committee includes these thought leaders in the human services space.

 Patrick Frawley, Ph.D.

 Dr. Frawley co-founded and has directed the Vermont Crisis Intervention Network (VCIN) for the past 23 years.
 Among the first crisis programs of its kind within the United States, with its focus on serving individual with developmental disabilities, VCIN has served as a model for the development of crisis programs throughout the country.
 VCIN is a multi-tiered, prevention-oriented program with three components: training, consultation and crisis residential services.
 Through this program, he has had the opportunity to support countless individuals, families, and teams faced with challenging clinical situations.

 Dr. Frawley also maintains a psychotherapy private practice utilizing a cognitive-behavioral approach to assisting individuals with developmental disabilities with issues such as emotion regulation.

 Vijay Ganju, Ph.D.

 Vijay Ganju, Ph.D. currently works as a consultant to multiple national, state and local public and private agencies in developing mental health resource toolkits for best practices for children and adolescents for evaluation activities, evidence-based practices and mental health transformation.